lacoco-lab/lacoco-lab.github.io/courses/probing-2024/index.markdown

 This is a seminar course.
 Starting from the fourth week, one or two students will present in each unit (except for the TODO session).
 Every student will present exactly once.
 We expect all students to read the readings every week.
-Every student submits one question about the readings by Monday noon.
+Every student submits one question about the readings by Thursday noon.

 ## Preliminary Syllabus